cloudmesh-book/book-latex-2018/cloud-clusters/chapters/preface/project.md

     class.
 In addition you can use or are expected to us DOCKERFILES, ansible, or shell scripts.
 It is not permissible to use GUI based DevOps preinstalled frameworks.
-Everything must be installable and reproducable form the command line.
+Everything must be installable and reproducible form the command line.

 Data: